 An account of Bishop College appears in the 1910 summary of the status of Black Colleges called Era of Progress and Promise.
 Ancestry.com has a digital copy of the 1969 Tiger in its yearbook collection.
 The Handbook of Texas Online contains a history of the school.
-The Bishop College Alumni Association maintains a website from which the seal came.
+The logo came from the "Good Ole Bishop Blue" Facebook page.

 Bishop College was founded by the Baptist Home Mission Society in Marshall, TX in 1881.
 Originally named South-Western Baptist College, it was renamed for Nathan Bishop of Boston, who had advocated a Baptist college for Negroes in Texas and had given money for its formation.
 During the 80 years in Marshall the school achieved accreditation by the Southern Association of Colleges and Schools (a B grade in 1931, raised to an A grade in 1948).
 According to the Dallas News, Bishop became the largest Black college west of the Mississippi, famed for turning out Baptist ministers.
 In 1947 it opened a two-year branch in Dallas and began offering a master’s degree in education.

 In 1961 Bishop College moved to a new campus in south Dallas.
 The 1969 Tiger shows a student body of around 800 students working toward bachelor’s degrees in 22 disciplines.
 In addition to the usual student activities of drama, debate, music and publications, Bishop College offered religious and service opportunities through the Ushers, the Christian Youth Club, and Circle K. Above all, Bishop had a strong Greek system with a Pan-Hellenic Council overseeing the activities of three fraternities and three sororities.